raghavio/website/content/posts/clojox_optimizations.md

 This structure allows Clojox to read Lox source code, tokenize it using the Java scanner, parse it into an AST, and then interpret that AST to execute the program.

-The initial implementation, while functional, had significant performance issues, particularly with the deep nesting of environments and the use of Clojure's more dynamic features like multimethods.
-These issues set the stage for our optimization journey, which we'll explore in the following sections.
+The initial implementation, while functional, had significant performance issues.
+These issues set the stage for the optimization journey, which we'll explore in the following sections.

 ## Performance Challenges

 With the initial implementation complete, I was excited to run some benchmarks.
-I chose to use the calculation of the 33rd Fibonacci number as my test case, as it's computationally intensive enough to reveal performance issues.
+I chose to calculate the 33rd Fibonacci number as my test case, as it's computationally intensive enough to reveal performance issues.

 ```kotlin
 fun fib(n) {